 The More-for-Less Culture is Upon Us

-Traditionally, a good project manager was someone who was logical and rational and effective at dealing with events, tasks, and processes.
+Traditionally, a good project manager was someone who was logical as well as rational and effective at dealing with events, tasks, and processes.
 It was someone who would work to the client’s brief and use his or her authority to deliver the desired outputs.
 Often, this type of project manager would study best practices and company procedures so that the individual could play by the rules and ensure that the standards were upheld.
-By understanding how the firm operated, the project manager could blend in, adopt the company culture and ensure that his or her team would continue to contribute to the way things had always been done.
+By understanding how the firm operated, the project manager could blend in, adopt the company culture, and ensure that his or her team would continue to contribute to the way things had always been done.

 But this approach no longer works.
-We cannot rely on the old ways of delivering projects, as the world is becoming increasingly complex and competitive with a growing need for adaptability, innovation and better use of human resources.
+We cannot rely on the old ways of delivering projects, as the world is becoming increasingly complex and competitive with a growing need for adaptability, innovation, and better use of human resources.
 As one executive put it, ‘If a project manager just follows orders he is not much use to me’ (1).

 The global economy moves in cycles of ebb and flow and every time the economy takes a jolt, we downsize and scrutinize the types of projects that get approved for implementation.
 Many people think that we go back to normal when an economic crisis is over, but in reality that never happens.